 In The Way, the parents of two characters are revealed to be abusive late in the game.
 They are Traziun's dad, and Slade's mom.

 Borderlands 2 has Handsome Jack, who hooked his Siren daughter Angel up to a machine that pumps her full of Eridium so that he can use her as both a living supercomputer and a catalyst to charge the Vault Key.
 The sad thing is that despite all of this, Jack does seem to genuinely love Angel in his demented way, but is too insane to see that he's put her in a hellish state of living from which death is the only release.
 Her death (which she begs for) at the hands of the Vault Hunters drives him into a massive Villainous Breakdown.

 Razputin's father in Psychonauts, who puts him through tough, acrobatic circus training rather than allow him the use of his Psychic Powers, actively discouraging the use of the latter.
+While we don't see any of it, it apparently got so bad that Raz actually started questioning if he was simply trying to get him killed while making it look like an accident.
 At least, that's what Raz thinks.
 At the end of the game, we learn that his father is a kind and loving man who just wanted to make sure Raz didn't become over-reliant on his psychic abilities... and he's a powerful psychic himself.
 Raz simply misunderstood his intentions.

 Clem's father is implied to be emotionally abusive.
 One of his Campster discussions states "My dad says I'm a total idiot when it comes to canoeing.
 And most other things.
 He said he'd rather ride a seal into a pool of sharks than ride in a canoe into the lake with me.
 Sometimes I wonder if he's right — if I am to stupid for this world."